iVS3D/iVS3D/README.md

 To create the test build add ```"CONFIG+=test"``` as an qmake argument to your build configuration.
 Now you can run the tests within the Test Result tab in Qt Creator.
-HINT: some tests require test resources, those can be downloaded from _todo_ and need to be added in a folder testresources under ```iVS3D/tests```.
+HINT: some tests require test resources which need to be added in a folder testresources under ```iVS3D/tests```.
 Without these resources some tests will fail.

 [Link to our test data]